lottage/0xswap/Austin'sReadme.md

    shell into '/pages/api/keyvault'
       -- npm run dev
-   whatever ip/port chosen, update .env.local in /defiswap
+   whatever ip/port chosen, update .env.local in /defiswap *!* Must check to see if keyvault needs to be external of 0xswap for security

 Lots of 'localhost' to replace everywhere (so many, double check all the image calls)